un1cum/Beast_Bomber/README.md

 `First setup`
 - For email spam to work correctly, you must have the "less secure apps" feature enabled.
+- For telegram and whatsapp spammer to work correctly, you must download the [chrome driver](https://chromedriver.chromium.org/downloads) corresponding to the version of the chrome browser that is installed (if not, install it) on your pc, then unpack the contents of the archive into the core bomber folder.
 - The program will configure everything else on its own.
 If the automatic setup fails, you can set it up manually.
 Along with Beast Bomber comes a requirements.txt file.
 This file contains external dependencies.
 To install them, you need to open cmd/terminal and write: **pip install -r requirements.txt**

 **The setup is done!**